-This preliminary prospectus supplement relates to an effective registration statement under the Securities Act of 1933, but the information in this preliminary prospectus supplement is not complete and may be changed.
+This preliminary prospectus supplement relates to an effective registration statement under the Securities Act of 1933, as amended, but the information in this preliminary prospectus supplement is not complete and may be changed.
 This preliminary prospectus supplement and the accompanying prospectus are not an offer to sell and are not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.

-SUBJECT TO COMPLETION, DATED MAY 7, 2018
+SUBJECT TO COMPLETION, DATED SEPTEMBER 17, 2018

-Preliminary Prospectus Supplement

-(to the Prospectus dated March 28, 2016)
+Preliminary Prospectus Supplement (to the Prospectus dated March 28, 2016)

-GLP Capital, L.P.
-GLP Financing II, Inc.

-\$ % Senior Notes due 2025 \$ % Senior Notes due 2028
+SLIF Financing 11, 111C. \$ % Senior Notes due 2029

+5.250% Senior Notes due 2025

-GLP Capital, L.P. and GLP Financing II, Inc. are offering \$ aggregate principal amount of % senior notes due 2025 (the "2025 notes") and \$ aggregate principal amount of % senior notes due 2028 (the "2028 notes" and, together with the 2025 notes, the "notes").
-We will pay interest on the notes semi-annually in arrears on and of each year, commencing , 2018.
-Interest on the notes will accrue from , 2018.
-The 2025 notes will mature on , 2025 and the 2028 notes will mature on , 2028.
+GLP Capital, L.P. (the "Operating Partnership") and GLP Financing II, Inc. ("Capital Corp." and, together with the Operating Partnership, the "Issuers") are offering \$ aggregate principal amount of % senior notes due 2029 (the "2029 notes") and \$ aggregate principal amount of 5.250% senior notes due 2025 (the "new 2025 notes" and, together with the 2029 notes, the "notes").